d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Inserting the Right Number of Spaces ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  Command: sweeprolog-align-spaces
+        Insert or remove spaces around point to such that the next Prolog token starts at a column distanced from the beginning of the previous token by a multiple of four columns.
+  User Option: sweeprolog-enable-cycle-spacing
+        If non-nil, add `sweeprolog-align-spaces' as the first element of `cycle-spacing-actions' in `sweeprolog-mode' buffers.
+        Defaults to `t'.

   To insert or update whitespace around point, use the command `M-x sweeprolog-align-spaces'.
 For example, consider a `sweeprolog-mode'